mportman/JTimeScrollBar/README.md

 ## To build

 Wrap it all up in a jar.

-I've supplied a build.gradle file, but I'm not at all expert with gradle, so it may not be using the best gradle techinque.
+Maven pom.xml should do this.

 ## Where